bockp/Edge-Detection-project/edge.md

 - Zero-crossings of Laplacian of Gaussian convolution [^MAR1980]
 - Zero-crossings of directional derivatives of smoothed images (Canny)[^CAN1986]

-We will then perform a benchmark on the ImageJ plugins, in order to compare them by measuring their execution time and the memory load for the JVM.
+We will then perform a benchmark on the ImageJ plugins, in order to compare them by measuring their execution time and the memory load for the Java Virtual Machine (JVM).

 # Material & Methods

 ## Edge-detection theory

-The derivative or the gradient of the grey level intensity can be used to detect edges, as abrupt intensity changes translates to local extrema in the 1st derivative (Sobel approach), and to a zero-crossing in the 2nd derivative (Laplacian approach) [Fig.1].
+The derivative or the gradient of the grey level intensity can be used to detect edges, as abrupt intensity changes translates to local extrema in the 1st derivative (Sobel approach), and to a zero-crossing in the 2nd derivative (Laplacian approach) [Fig.1] [^BOV2009] [^CHAA2014] .

 ![Fig.1](images/derivatives.png)